Bayesian Active Search on Parameter Space: a 95 GeV Spin-0 Resonance in the ($B-L$)SSM: Higgs Bosons in the SSM

 wherein the $U(1)_{B-L}$ symmetry (which is an accidental one in the SM) is spontaneously broken through the Higgs mechanism.
 The Superpotential of the model is given by

-Here, the first four terms corresponds to the MSSM Superpotential, incorporating the Yukawa interactions with their respective Yukawa couplings, namely $y_u, y_d$ and $y_e$.
-Additionally, a bilinear term between the $S U(2)_L$ Higgs doublet Superfields $\hat H_1$ and $\hat H_2$ with opposite hypercharge $Y=\pm 1$ represents a globally Supersymmetric Higgs mass term.
-Additional terms describe the interactions between the (s)neutrinos $\hat N$ and the singlet Higgs Superfield $\hat\chi_1$.
-The corresponding Yukawa coupling constants are denoted as $y_v$ and $y_N$.
-Furthermore, $Q$ and $L$ denote the left-handed quark and lepton doublet Superfields, while $\hat U$, $\hat D$ and $\hat E$ represent the right-handed up-type, down-type and electron-type singlet Superfields, respectively.
-The corresponding soft Supersymmetry breaking terms and the details of the associated spectrum can be found in Refs. \cite{Khalil_2008, Khalil:2023jkm, Staub_2015}.
-(The superscript $c$ represents charge conjugation.)
+Here, the first four terms constitute the MSSM Superpotential, which includes the Yukawa interactions with couplings $y_u, y_d$ and $y_e$.
+The bilinear term involving the $SU(2)_L$ doublet Higgs Superfields $\hat H_1$ and $\hat H_2$, carrying opposite hypercharges $Y=\pm 1$, represents a globally Supersymmetric Higgs mass term, where $\mu$ denotes the MSSM Higgsino mass parameter that couples $\hat H_1$ and $\hat H_2$.
+The remaining terms describe the interactions of the (s)neutrinos $\hat N$ with the singlet Higgs Superfields $\hat \chi_{1,2}$, which are responsible for breaking the $U(1)_{B-L}$ symmetry, while $\mu'$ is their bilinear mass term.
+The corresponding Yukawa couplings are $y_\nu$ and $y_N$.
+Furthermore, $Q$ and $L$ denote the left-handed quark and lepton doublet Superfields, while $\hat U$, $\hat D$ and $\hat E$ refer to the right-handed up-type, down-type and electron-type singlet Superfields, respectively.
+The corresponding soft Supersymmetry breaking terms and the details of the associated spectrum can be found in Refs.~\cite{Khalil_2008, Khalil:2023jkm, Staub_2015}.
+The superscript $c$ denotes charge conjugation.

 The masses for the physical neutral ($B-L$)SSM Higgs states can be obtained from